 Destination data is used as an indicator of our success against our objectives to support our students into employment and / or higher levels of training.
-This is further substantiated through statistics from the department of education which shows 74% of adult learners were in sustained employment based on 2013/14 data.
+Our latest information for 2016/17 achievers shows a positive destination for 87.5% of our students.